vp817/RakNetProtocolDoc/README.md

 <min: 10, max: 10>
 ]`

-It shall turn into what is below(by your code):
+It shall turn into what is below(by your code and remember they must always be sorted):
 `[
 <min: 0, max: 0>
 <min: 2, max: 3>